evolution-ui/evolution-ui/assets/stylesheets/components/evolution/fontana_form/README.md

 For "Message no min length, just start typing.
 For "Email" user should enter correct email which defined as regular expression in HTML: "[a-zA-Z0-9.-_]{1,}@[a-zA-Z.-]{2,}[.]{1}[a-zA-Z]{2,}"

-There are two submit buttons, depending on user choice.